joakimk/testbot/README.markdown

 Gotchas
 ====

-* When you run your specs in smaller sets you can become unaware of dependency errors in your suite.
-I'd recommend that you use testbot for development but have a CI server that runs the entire suite with "rake spec" on each commit.
+* When you run your tests in smaller sets you can become unaware of dependency errors in your suite.
+I'd recommend that you use testbot for development but have a CI server that runs the entire suite with "rake spec" / "script/cucumber features" on each commit.

 Tips
 ====

-I've seen about 20% faster spec runtimes when using Ruby Enterprise Edition.
+I've seen about 20% faster test runtimes when using Ruby Enterprise Edition.
 You can find it at:
 [http://www.rubyenterpriseedition.com/](http://www.rubyenterpriseedition.com/).

 TODO
 ====
  - Make it simpler to use
- - Add support for Test:Unit and Cucumber
+ - Add support for Test:Unit / Shoulda
+ - Add support for jRuby
+ - Optimizations
  - Lots more